locustio/locust/docs/writing-a-locustfile.rst

             print("User instance (%r) executing my_task" % self)

 **@task** takes an optional weight argument that can be used to specify the task's execution ratio.
-In the following example *task2* will have twice the chance of being picked as *task1*:
+In the following example, *task2* will be twice as likely to be selected than *task1*:

 .. code-block:: python